Harry-young-0/GeTAP/README.md

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c0d60e4c-8c26-4b4d-94a2-d974f4a487e2" width="540" height="300">

 ### Plot D2
-Normalised Version - normalised to the number of possible traits within the database.
+Normalised Version of D1 - normalised to the number of possible traits per Trait Group within the database.
 (Number of different traits from SNP-Trait associations per Trait Group)/(Number of possible traits in each Trait Group from Full_trait_database.csv).

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/0e965ab5-5f2b-47a1-b8d1-4addebde261a" width="540" height="300">

 ### Plots E1-E2
-These plots are grouped together to summarise the SNP-Trait assocations while considering expression change and beta change (the direction of change of a trait).
+These plots are grouped together to summarise the number of STAs per Trait Group while considering expression change and beta change (the direction of change of a trait).
+The number of STAs in each group is normalised to the total number of STAs across all Trait Groups.
+This also allows direct comparison between different genes run through the pipeline.

 **Key**: Above x-axis, increased expression, Below x axis decreased expression, y axis: Number of STAs in a traitgroup / Number of total STAs in output dataframe, colour = direction of trait change. i.e. Yellow = SNP increases trait, Purple = SNP decreases trait.